MaralNajafi/digikala-website-clone/README.md

 ```

-Isn’t it just great??
+These classes are called **utility classes**

-**Benefits**:
+##### Benefits of utility classes

 - It saves you a lot of time styling
 - Helps you have a cleaner, more readable code
 - keeps your code DRY (Don’t Repeat Yourself)
 - No need to come up with thousands of special class names specially in heavy projects
-- No need to try to select an element using weird long css selectors just for a few general stylings used throughout all of your code.
+- No need to try to select an element using weird long css selectors just for a few general stylings.

 ### JavaScript